pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

 ### Staking actors

 Since the genesis actor keys are the same as LocalNet, we can use the same commands (and keyring) to stake actors on DevNet.
-Additionally, DevNets match the hostnames with LocalNet, which makes it possible for the same stake configs to work on different networks.
+Additionally, DevNets match the hostnames with LocalNet, making it possible for the same stake configs to work on different networks.
 For example, this command stakes supplier2 on DevNet `devnet-sophon`:

 ```bash